Looking Ahead: Gaza War and UK Elections

 That's code Victor50 at factormeals.com slash Victor50 to get 50% off your first box plus 20% off your next month while your subscription is active.

-And we thank the good people at Factor for sponsoring the Victor Davis Hansen show.
+And we thank the good people at Factor for sponsoring the Victor Davis Hanson show.

-Victor, to conclude, as we head down the home stretch here, And the people who cannot stand my voice are just going to have to suffer a little more because here is what John Beeman, a doctor, wrote on your um
+Victor, to conclude, as we head down the home stretch here, and the people who cannot stand my voice are just going to have to suffer a little more because here is what John Beeman, a doctor, wrote on your

-later perseus commenting on the june 12th podcast where you talked about that you that you had come come down with covet again and he writes um he's a physician victor there are medications for spec uh for the specific maladies for which the data has to be massaged to get fda approval as a physician who has treated over 2 000 covet COVID cases with ivermectin, I can say it is a near miracle.
+the specific maladies for which the data has to be massaged to get FDA approval.
+As a physician who has treated over 2,000 COVID cases with ivermectin, I can say it is a near miracle.

 Beeman also writes that zinc is also helpful, as is vitamin D, though if you wait until you have COVID before starting it, you're too late.